 Larissa: The Retail Doctor and this poster seem to be on the same side: there is a need to improve the shopping experience for the consumer.
 While the poster seems to have lost all hope in customer service, and maybe retreats online, the Retail Doctor still sees educating store managers and employees a valuable endeavour.
 Keep going Doc!

 Tim: Clearly, the person who posted these comments has a degree that is useless, and is now "stuck" working in retail, which they clearly hate.
 Sad thing is, so many people in retail have attitudes like this.

 Christina: He probably wonders why you're not as unhappy as him.

-Obviously, these business owners don’t feel the way this poster does.
+Obviously, these business owners don’t feel the way the original poster does.
 They understand that attitude is where it all begins.
-When you own being put upon, downtrodden and surround yourself in the misery of the moment, how can you portray anything but helplessness?
+When you own being put upon and downtrodden and surround yourself in the misery of the moment, how can you portray anything but helplessness?

 What isn’t normal in all of these professions is thinking the entire profession and population they serve is devoid of hope.

-A happy dog bounced happily up the stairs to the doorway of the house, looked through the doorway with his ears lifted high and his tail wagging as fast as it could.
-He found himself staring at 1000 other happy dogs with their tails wagging just as fast as his.
-He smiled a great smile, and saw 1000 great smiles just as warm and friendly.
-As he left the House, he thought to himself, this is a wonderful place.
+A happy dog bounced happily up the stairs of the house and looked through the doorway with his ears lifted high and his tail wagging as fast as it could.
+He found himself staring at 1,000 other happy dogs with their tails wagging just as fast as his.
+He smiled a great smile and saw 1,000 great smiles just as warm and friendly.
+As he left the house, he thought this is a wonderful place.